-It is difficult to be a pure correspondentist or a pure coherentist in ordinary living (see “What Is the Virtual Circle?” and “What Makes it True?“).
+But as we too seldom provide the warrants for our declarations, we too often ignore any issue of consistency in our justifications for them.
+It is difficult to be a pure correspondentist or a pure coherentist in ordinary living.
 We are too dependent on perception and lack the self-discipline to be consistently one or the other, and so long as we focus on the pragmatic outcomes of our choices about truth, goodness, and beauty, we muddle through.
-But our regret over error and our yearning for better leads us always toward some simpler and, we hope, more workable view of these two opposing modes of justification.
+Our regret over error and our yearning for better leads us always toward some simpler and, we hope, more workable view of these two opposing modes of justification.
 Our dissatisfaction is rooted in the complementary flaws in each mode.
-Correspondence resolves dispute but has limited application.
-Coherence applies to many of our mental constructions—ideas, beliefs, emotions, imaginations, but it invariably fails to settle disputes.
-Our perennial dissatisfaction with either modality thrusts us toward novel attempts to find the golden key that gives us maximal reliability.
+Correspondence resolves public dispute but it relies on a serious limitation of the twofold act of knowing.
+It consists of perception and reflection.
+In its admiration for modernist axioms of commitment, universal reasoning applied to individual experience, correspondence requires limiting the experiential side so as to diminish the variabilities of sense data and context while expanding the opportunities for logical analysis (see “The Tyranny of Rationality“).
+A laboratory experiment is its exemplar, so empirical science is its most convincing proof because it severely limits the variability of experience while magnifying the operations of reason.
+But life is more than science, so we face the need for bringing in lesser kinds of correspondence warants (see “The Limits of Empirical Science“).
+Expertise and broad competence apply to a wider range of experiences but provide a lesser degree of confidence because they involve more variability and less rationality (see “Expertise“).
+You can see the relationship between the two is inversely proportional.
+As the infinite variety of circumstance confronts our inability to process experience adequately to make reliable judgments, our warrant finally dwindles to the kinds of unique context called undistilled experience, which implies it whizzes by in all its singular glory and all its temptations to error.
+Coherence celebrates this glory and finds ways to turn a blind eye to error by finding an entirely different mode of justification: the “stickiness” of our private convictions, their ability to confirm each other in an entirely different schema of commitment.
+Coherence applies to many of our mental constructions—ideas, beliefs, emotions, imaginations — but it invariably fails to settle disputes.
+Our dissatisfaction with either modality thrusts us toward novel attempts to find the golden key that gives us maximal reliability.
 What would that look like?
 What new problems would it engender?
 We are always looking for the best way to slice this pie.

 The neatest choice would be perfecting one or the other.
 To be a pure correspondentist would be to see all claims to truth, goodness, and beauty as declarations about external reality verifiable by their correspondence to actual components of that reality.
 Any sentence we speak that does not correspond to that requirement could be an exclamation, interjection, question, or command but could not be declarative.
-To say, “The cat is on the table,” when perceptual evidence indicates otherwise to any observer would be either a lie or nonsense.
-Our culture’s exemplar of such a mind would be the experimental scientist who applies very strict rules of perception and reasoning to arrive at her truth claims.
+This is the position of the empiricist and the materialist who practices scientism, denying the possibility of any truth beyond that discoverable by science.
 To be a pure coherentist would thrust one into solipsism, the condition of doubting the reality of anything outside the perceptual wall of one’s own mind.
 All truth claims would thus be verifiable strictly by reference to those claims already accepted as true within the perceptual wall.
-All claims justified by other means or offered by other persons would vanish in a cloud of doubt.
+This is also a position many persons champion, for it offers another route to indubitability, that of the coherentist virtual circle that filters every declaration through a filter of pure pragmatism (see “ The Problem of Moral Pragmatism“).
+All claims justified by other means or offered by other persons would vanish in a cloud of irrelevance.

 The obvious problem with both positions is their demand for certainty as a requirement for knowledge, one inconsistent with innumerable conditions of ordinary life, so we turn reluctantly from certainty to doubt, for knowing what is true, good, and beautiful is a necessary condition of our existence.
 Honesty requires us to face both our need and our poverty in satisfying it.